demlian/comment_thread/README.md

 ## Design Choices

 1. **Immutable comments**: In this implementation, once a comment is added, it cannot be deleted.
-This simplifies the design as there's no need to verify whether a comment exists before updating it.

-2. **No spam protection**: The system does not check for identical comments, meaning that a user can add the same comment multiple times.
-This simplifies the design as there's no need for spam protection.
+1. **No spam protection**: The system does not check for identical comments, meaning that a user can add the same comment multiple times.

-3. **No concurrency control**: The system assumes that users can only update their own comments.
+1. **No concurrency control**: The system assumes that users can only update their own comments.
 As such, there will not be concurrent attempts to update the same comment.
-This simplifies the design as there's no need for concurrency control mechanisms.
+1. **Storage Adapter Interface**: The system uses a `StorageAdapter` interface to abstract the storage mechanism.
+1. **InMemoryStorage Implementation**: The `InMemoryStorage` struct is an implementation of the `StorageAdapter` interface.
+It stores comments in a map, with the comment ID as the key.
+1. **Parent ID Approach**: The system uses the Parent ID approach for managing comment relationships.
+Each `CommentNode` has a `parentID` field, which is the ID of its parent comment.
+An older commit showed a more academic recursive approach, where each comment node had a list of its child comments.